nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/functional-one-liner.md

     :::python
     sum( map( int, str( reduce( operator.mul, xrange( 2, 101 ) ) ) ) )

-While I'm still very much a novice with functional programming, I'm using a few tricks that I picked up when I last sat down and tried to ['Learn *me* a Haskell'][luah] by using a range generator, folds and an ananonymous function.
+While I'm still very much a novice with functional programming, I'm using a few tricks that I picked up when I last sat down and tried to ['Learn *me* a Haskell'][luah] by using a range generator, folds and an anonymous function.

 I managed to power through a couple of the easier P.E problems a few ahead of my current sticking point, using the python language.
 It made me want to try and do something a little more **useful** with the language.
-Enter the last big python [gist][gist] I created `podcast.py` - a crued but configurable mass podcast downloader.
+Enter the last big python [gist][gist] I created `podcast.py` - a crude but configurable mass podcast downloader.

 ### [`podcast.py`][gistpy]